absoludity/blog/content/post/united-nations-transparency-protocol-part-1.md

 > A controlled identifier document contains cryptographic material and lists service endpoints for the purposes of verifying cryptographic proofs from, and interacting with, the controller of an identifier.

+That is, Decentralized Identifiers allow individuals and organisations to control their own digital identity, listing their own public keys (for example) and services for which the identity can be used (such as authentication or signature verification or both).

-Decentralised Identifiers (DIDs) are a very interesting area and a central part of Verifiable Credentials and therefore the UNTP as well.
+Decentralized Identifiers (DIDs) are a very interesting area and a central part of Verifiable Credentials and therefore the UNTP as well.

 I hope that provides enough background information and links to some of the technical specifications that are underpinning the United Nations Transparency Protocol, in particular, for **Verifiable Credentials**, **JSON Linked Data** and **Decentralized Identifiers**), so that anyone interested in learning more or wanting to get involved can do so.
 I'll be following up with a more technical deep-dive into a proof-of-concept tool that I worked on recently that is able to benefit from the JSON-LD format used for verifiable credentials to build trust information from graphs of UNTP data.